How To Introduce Nuts To Baby Safely

 Peanuts vs tree nuts

-This means that most people are allergic to either peanuts OR tree nuts, however, 1 in 3 people with a nut allergy are allergic to both.
+This means that most people are allergic to either peanuts OR tree nuts, however, 20-30% of people with a peanut allergy also have an allergy to one or more tree nuts.

 One particular study, called the LEAP study, was conducted in England from 2006-2014 and included babies at high risk of developing peanut allergy (babies with severe eczema, an allergy to egg, or both).
 It found that babies who were fed peanut under 1 year of age and included it regularly in their diet had an 86% reduction in peanut allergy compared to children who avoided peanut.